University of California

 San Francisco, California

 UCSF Helen Diller Family Comprehensive Cancer Center

 Professor of Medicine

-Seeking to improve response to immunotherapy by understanding the mechanisms of resistance.
+Improving the response to immunotherapy and understanding the mechanisms of resistance in aggressive breast cancer.

 Triple-negative breast cancer (TNBC) is an especially aggressive subtype of breast cancer and treatment remains a major clinical challenge.
 Immunotherapies called checkpoint inhibitors have been effective against some advanced TNBC, but most patients have not received benefit from current immunotherapy approaches.
 Dr. Rugo is studying how TNBC cells are able to avoid attack by the immune system so that new and better immunotherapies can be developed.
 Specifically, her team is investigating ways to improve response to immunotherapy by targeting pathways regulated by the MYC cancer gene, which may play a role in preventing immune cells from killing tumor cells.
 In related work, Dr. Rugo is determining whether serial analysis of circulating tumor DNA (ctDNA) in blood samples can be used to predict metastatic relapse or the development of resistance in patients with aggressive breast cancers.
 The results of these studies will inform treatment decisions to prevent cancer recurrence and improve treatment outcomes for breast cancer patients.